 Introduction

 The Global Warming Solutions Act (GWSA), also known as Act 153, was passed by the Vermont State Legislature in September of 2020 to require the State to reduce greenhouse gas emissions by 80 percent of its 1990 levels by 2050.
 The GWSA also stood up the Vermont Climate Council (Council) and five subcommittees, including the Just Transitions Subcommittee.
-Through the GWSA, the Just Transitions Subcommittee is charged with ensuring that strategies to reduce greenhouse gas emissions and to build resilience to the effects of climate change benefit and support all residents of the State of Vermont fairly and equitably.

-The term “Just Transitions” is a way of framing for government and business action on climate change.
+Historically, the term “Just Transitions” is a way of framing for government and business action on climate change.
 Its work encompasses both public policies and business action to deal with the impacts of industry transition away from greenhouse gas emissions for jobs and livelihoods (the transition "out") and aims to generate the low or zero greenhouse gas emission jobs and livelihoods of a sustainable society (the transition "in").
+Through the GWSA, the Just Transitions Subcommittee is charged with ensuring that strategies to reduce greenhouse gas emissions and to build resilience to the effects of climate change benefit and support all residents of the State of Vermont fairly and equitably.

 The Just Transitions Subcommittee believes in proactively centering equity in this work rather than reactively measuring it.
 These Guiding Principles are therefore meant to frame the work of the Council and subcommittees around an equity lens.
 While the Legislature has asked us to focus on Vermont, we recognize that the decisions we make in Vermont have repercussions outside of our borders, for which we are also accountable.

 First, we offer key definitions and clarify indicators of "rural, low income, and marginalized communities" as outlined in the GWSA.
 Next, we lay out draft guiding principles for a Just Transition.
-These are intended for the Council and subcommittees to evaluate as they develop their respective strategies and programming.
+These are intended for the Council and subcommittees to evaluate as they develop their respective recommendations.
 The Guiding Principles are meant to spark dialogue within Subcommittees and to serve as a grounding checkpoint to ensure the inclusion of equity.
 They will be especially useful in policy areas that might not traditionally be considered within an equity lens and would otherwise reinforce historically marginalized, disadvantaged and underserved communities.

 Finally, we translate the Guiding Principles into more precise questions that the Subcommittee should use directly in assessing the “equity & justice” implications of their ideas and strategies.
 The Guiding Principles and questions also provide a foundation for an equity assessment tool that the Just Transitions Subcommittee plans to build before draft strategies are proposed, which will include more measurable criteria and suggested information sources.